kvnngn/chatbot-api-nlp/README.md

 ##Add column / model or do the migration

-/!\ It is mandatory to create the database "causportsnews" for cau-sports-news-api !
+/!\ It is mandatory to create the database "linkbot" for cau-sports-news-api !

 -  sequelize db:migrate